-I am a science fiction/technology writer and co-host on the TechBytes audiocast with Dr Roy Schestowitz, a tech talk show with occasional special guests.
+I am a science fiction author & technology writer as well as co-hosting the TechBytes audiocast with Dr Roy Schestowitz – a tech talk show with occasional special guests.
 I’ve written numerous articles about technology, most of which are hosted on OpenBytes.
+I’ve appeared as a guest on several other shows and am currently working on some larger projects in the media.

 I am a married with children.
 My love of computing started with the Spectrum 48k where I spent many a happy hour trying to load data from tape (a concept that now is probably lost on the new generation of computer users).
 I moved on the Commodore Amiga later on which became my passion for many years with fond memories of the ST/Amiga wars of the time.
-I have been using Windows since the very first version and whilst my home solutions don’t involve Microsoft products in any way, I still have many hours of Windows time under my belt due to work still using Microsoft software.
+I have been using Windows since the very first version and whilst my home solutions don’t involve Microsoft products in any way, I still have many hours of Windows time under my previous employers using Microsoft software.
+I do not intend to ever return to a Microsoft ecosystem and I actively encourage the use of free (and better) alternatives.

-I am currently working on several literary projects, one of which is a series of short stories for a Creative Commons release in partnership with others.
+I am currently working on several literary projects, one of which is a series of short stories for a Creative Commons release in partnership with others and await a publishing date for a three novel series.

 The site was created to act as a better forum for me to challenge others opinion and to highlight the experiences Ive had since I moved from a Microsoft dependency.
 I suppose the MSWatch site is to thank for that where I met many people in the comments section who would do anything to dismiss the idea that there were alternatives to Microsoft products and inspired me to create this “blogazine”.